VoltCruelerz/OwlMarble-Magic/feats/feats.md

 After strenuous training, you have mastered finding chinks in the armor of your foes, allowing you to strike critical organs.
 You gain the following benefits:

 - Your critical hit range with finesse, ranged, and thrown weapons is increased by 2.
-- Your bonus to hit is increased by 1.
+- Your bonus to hit with those weapons is increased by 1.

 ## Heavily Armored [Updated]